One Woman, One Thousand

 In 1995-96 she served as head coach of the USA Basketball National Team, leading the team which included Azzi to a 52-0 exhibition record and then to the Olympic Gold Medal with a perfect 8-0 run at the 1996 Atlanta Games.

-Kate Paye enters her 11th season as a member of the Stanford women's basketball coaching staff.Since Paye’s return to Stanford in 2007-08, the Cardinal has been one of the top teams in the nation, going 238-23 (.912), reaching two national title games and being one of just two programs to reach the Final Four six times.
+Kate Paye enters her 13th season as a member of the Stanford women's basketball coaching staff and fourth as Associate Head Coach.Since Paye’s return to Stanford in 2007-08, the Cardinal has been one of the top teams in the nation, going 238-23 (.912), reaching two national title games and being one of just two programs to reach the Final Four six times.
 Paye’s responsibilities with the program include working with the perimeter players, overseeing the defense, opponent scouting and recruiting.

 Under Paye’s tutelage, the Cardinal perimeter players have garnered national and conference awards and recognition and established program and personal bests.
 Since 2007-08 the perimeter players under Paye’s tutelage have thrice been selected in the first round of the WNBA Draft, captured two All-America nods, two Pac-10 Player of the Year awards, a Pac-10 Defensive Player of the Year award and 11 All-Pac-12/Pac-10 Team selections.